-For the first four years, offerings were limited to noncredit bearing automotive and art courses taught by the Division of Technical and Adult Education at SIU.65
+For the first four years, offerings were limited to non-credit bearing automotive and art courses taught by the Division of Technical and Adult Education at SIU.45

-Then, in 1956, the university's Division of University Extension joined the burgeoning partnership, which allowed SIU to provide the first for-credit course in a prison.66 By 1962, SIU had established a two-track program where students at Menard could enroll in individual courses or as full-time students.67 This was the first-ever college-in-prison program in the country68 and demonstrated how higher education in prison programs could grow from a single course offering to a full-fledged degree-granting program.
+Then, in 1956, the university's Division of University Extension joined the burgeoning partnership, which allowed SIU to provide the first for-credit course in a prison.
+66 By 1962, SIU had established a two-track program where students at Menard could enroll in individual courses or as full-time students.
+67 This was the first-ever college-in-prison program in the country 68 and demonstrated how higher education in prison programs could grow from a single course offering to a full-fledged degree-granting program.

 The ongoing and growing success of the SIU HEP program drew attention and support from other universities and policymakers in Illinois, including then Governor Otto Kerner.
-To encourage additional state prisons to explore partnerships with Illinois was the first state to offer face-toface HEP instruction to incarcerated scholars.

-neighboring educational institutions, Kerner held the Governor's Conference on University-Penitentiary Relationships in April 1964.69 The event was followed by a "golden age" of HEP in Illinois, characterized by new partnerships and "increased energy applied to expanding programming across the state."70 Many HEP programs were established and began providing programming through a variety of mediums, including correspondence, video instruction, and in-person teaching.71
+To encourage additional state prisons to explore partnerships with neighboring educational institutions, Kerner held the Governor's Conference on University-Penitentiary Relationships in April 1964.69 The event was followed by a "golden age" of HEP in Illinois, characterized by new partnerships and "increased energy applied to expanding programming across the state."70 Many HEP programs were established and began providing programming through a variety of mediums, including correspondence, video instruction, and in-person teaching.71